Beersheba: First World War and British Mandate

-State of Israel

-1947–1949 war
+1948 Palestine war

 In 1947, the United Nations Special Committee on Palestine (UNSCOP) proposed that Beersheba be included within the Jewish state in their partition plan for Palestine.
 However, when the UN's Ad Hoc Committee revised the plan, they moved Beersheva to the Arab state on account of it being primarily Arab.
 Egyptian forces had been stationed at Beersheva since May 1948.